All Episodes

 If that's not intent on Hillary Clinton's part to commit a crime, I don't know what is.

-And you know, even Comey himself, he laid out the case as good as anybody.
+And, you know, even Comey himself, he laid out the case as good as anybody.

-You know, when he pointed out that of the 30,000 emails that were returned to the State Department, 110 and a 52 email chain have been determined by the owning agency to have classified information at the time they were sent or received.
+You know, when he pointed out that of the 30,000 emails that were returned to the State Department, 110 in a 52 email chain have been determined by the owning agency to have classified information at the time they were sent or received.

 Uh-oh, that's a felony.

-Thirty-six of those chains contained secret information at the time.
+36 of those chains contained secret information at the time.

 Eight contained confidential information at the time.